 When you’re buying a turnkey solar installation, a portion of your total cost is attributed to the labor required to set up your system.
 Manufacturers are constantly innovating new technology to cut down the time, labor, and costs of installations.
-As a result, there’s one type of solar panel that’s becoming increasingly popular throughout the solar industry: the alternating current (AC) module.
+As a result, there’s one type of solar panel that’s becoming increasingly popular throughout the solar industry: the alternating current (AC) module, or AC solar panel.

-AC modules, sometimes referred to as “plug and play” modules, are solar panels that already have an integrated inverter.
+AC solar panels (also known as AC modules), sometimes referred to as “plug and play” modules, are solar panels that already have an integrated inverter.
 Manufacturers and distributors ship these solar panels with a microinverter already attached to the back of the panel.

 Inverters are critical components of solar panel systems because they convert direct current (DC) electricity produced by solar panels into usable AC electricity for your home’s use.
 With AC modules, the electricity is converted to AC right at each panel rather than traveling from the panels to a central inverter.
 This conversion also happens at the panel site when you buy and install solar panels and microinverters as separate components, but many installers prefer AC modules because they’re easier to store, transport, and install on rooftops.

-Because the inverter is integrated into the panel, AC modules typically cost more than traditional inverter-less solar panels.
+Because the inverter is integrated into the panel, AC solar panels typically cost more than traditional inverter-less solar panels.
 That said, there are many benefits associated with installing AC modules that can make the initial investment worthwhile.

 One of the most valued benefits of AC modules is the ease of installation.
 Because the inverter is already merged with the panel, installers don’t need to spend time and energy carrying extra materials up to the roof, or deal with manually connecting the individual components.